B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/IRL Programming/Programming Languages/C Sharp.md

 	float time;
 ```

 In C# you are required to explicitly declare the access modifier.
-Although C# automatically defaults to `private` if you don't provide an access modifier it is **HIGHLY** advised that you write it explicitly to prevent confusion.
+Although C# automatically defaults to `private` if you don't provide an access modifier, it is **HIGHLY** advised that you write it explicitly to prevent confusion.
 ```csharp
 public float distance;
 public float speed;